Ingy10/Ingy10/README.md

 ## What I'm Learning

-I am currently expanding my expertise in data science and analytics through a 16-week program with M2M Tech, where I'm learning to integrate coding with data analytics to create impactful solutions.
-This course is deepening my understanding of how to harness data for meaningful insights, combining my coding skills with advanced analytical techniques.
-Additionally, I am broadening my programming knowledge by learning computer science fundamentals as well as languages like Python and C through the Harvard CS50 course, which is enhancing my problem-solving abilities and technical versatility.
-Lastly, I am diving into Angular and TypeScript creating new projects in this framwork.
-Check out my latest Angular project here: [Homes App](https://github.com/Ingy10/homes-app)
+I am currently broadening my programming knowledge by learning computer science fundamentals as well as languages like Python and C through the Harvard CS50 course, which is enhancing my problem-solving abilities and technical versatility.
+Additionally, I am diving deeper into Angular, PrimeNG and TypeScript, creating new projects in this framework.
+Check out my latest Angular project here: [Wine App](https://github.com/Ingy10/wine-app-frontend)

 ## Career Goals

-Upon graduation, I am seeking a rewarding position that allows me to leverage my skills in software engineering and contribute meaningfully to an organization.
-My career shift was driven by a desire to create a stable and fulfilling life for my family, and I am eager to explore opportunities in various fields.
+With my recent experience in both **fin-tech software development** and **data analytics**, I am eager to further my career in **full-stack development, software engineering, or data-driven applications**.
+My goal is to contribute to innovative projects that merge **technology, data, and user-centric design** to create impactful solutions.
+I thrive in **collaborative environments** where I can continue refining my technical skills while delivering high-quality software solutions.

+I am actively seeking new opportunities where I can **leverage my expertise, problem-solving abilities, and passion for technology** to make meaningful contributions to a forward-thinking development team.

 ## Let's Connect!